 Inspired by true events.
-On an isolated stretch of land 50 miles outside of San Francisco sits the most haunted house in the world.
-Built by Sarah Winchester, (Academy Award®-winner Helen Mirren) heiress to the Winchester fortune, it is a house that knows no end.
+On an isolated stretch of land fifty miles outside of San Francisco sits the most haunted house in the world.
+Built by Sarah Winchester (Dame Helen Mirren) heiress to the Winchester fortune, it is a house that knows no end.
 Constructed in an incessant twenty-four hour a day, seven day a week mania for decades, it stands seven stories tall and contains hundreds of rooms.
-To the outsider it looks like a monstrous monument to a disturbed woman's madness.
-But Sarah is not building for herself, for her niece (Sarah Snook) or for the brilliant Doctor Eric Price (Jason Clarke) whom she has summoned to the house.
-She is building a prison, an asylum for hundreds of vengeful ghosts, and the most terrifying among them have a score to settle with the Winchesters.
+To an outsider it looks like a monstrous monument to a disturbed woman's madness.
+But Sarah is not building for herself, for her niece Marion (Sarah Snook), nor for the brilliant Dr. Eric Price (Jason Clarke), who she has summoned to the house.
+She is building a prison, an asylum for hundreds of vengeful ghosts, and the most terrifying amongst them have a score to settle with the Winchesters.

 Dr. Eric Price (Jason Clarke) states he is three hundred dollars in debt, and the company attorney offers him six hundred dollars.
 Currency Inflation in 2018 equals, in 1916, $6936.00 and $13,872.00, respectively.
 The 1916 inflation rate was 7.92 percent.
 One dollar in 1916 is equivalent in purchasing power to $23.12 in 2018, a difference of $22.12 over one hundred two years (an increase of over two thousand percent).
 See more »

 When the front of the mansion is shown, CGI is used to depict the 7-story tower that existed on the mansion in 1906, and the colors of the mansion are changed from their current (2018) colors, yet the final (1922) configuration of the mansion's main facade is shown.
 In 1906, the facade was quite different, as construction between 1906 and 1922 changed the mansion drastically.